Kiddush levana: Lurianic and Sabbatean

-In 1692, Yechiel Michel Epstein Ashkenazi, a popular Sabbatean halakhist, recommended beginning the ritual with a Leshem Yihud and following it with Psalm 67, which was to be recited while mentally tracing the shape of a menorah.
+Yechiel Michel Epstein Ashkenazi's 1693 Kitzur shenei luhot haberit, a popular Sabbatean halakhic work, is the first known source for beginning the ritual with a Leshem Yihud and for following it with Psalm 67, the latter of which was originally to be recited while mentally tracing the shape of a menorah.
+Hemdat yamim (1731) claims that "his master" added Num.
+23:9, Jer.
+10:11, 30:10-11, and 46:27-28, and Ps.
+18:31.

-According to a 13th-century Sephardic recension of Shimmush Tehillim, Psalm 148 cures ailments.
-Versions disagree about Psalm 67, which is either a cure or a protection against burglars.
 All such additions were rejected by Elijah of Vilna (1720–1797), who included no verses in Kiddush levana.

 18th–19th century additions

 Ashkenazic

-Hasidic Jews dance during the ritual.
-Shneur Zalman of Liadi's prayerbook (Shklov, 1803) included Ana beKoach at the end of the ritual, but this was abandoned by all subsequent Chabad publications.
-Other prayerbooks have also included Ana beKoach.
+The additions of Adon Olam and Ana beKoach are first known from a 1724 prayerbook edited by Aryeh Leib of Binswangen, which also includes Ps.
+118:5–24.

+Among Hasidim, Kiddush levana was established as a cure, matching non-Jewish folk liturgies for the new moon.
 Pinchas of Koretz (1726–1791) claimed that checking one's tzitzit after Kiddush levana prevents fever.
-Mordecai of Niesuchojeże (1800–1742) followed Psalm 121 with "Blessed are You, O LORD, who heals the sick of Israel".
+Mordecai of Niesuchojeże (1742–1800) followed Psalm 121 with "Blessed are You, O LORD, who heals the sick of Israel".
 According to Naftali Zvi of Ropshitz (1760–1827), a man whose wife is suffering from unusual menstrual bleeding should say "that they might not deviate from their set function" with the intent that this also apply to her body.
+Others added "let me not have toothaches" after "let them not reach me"; Chabad rabbis would physically touch their teeth during the recitation.